 For that reason, I don’t eat, consume or use anything made with honey.

 So, the bees have a very simple life.
-However, all this simplicity does not mean that the worker bee does not face adversity.
+However, all this simplicity does not mean that the worker bee does not face diversity.
 All wild animals face much more adversity than most people.
 A wild animal’s adversity is real and it is usually life threatening.
 It is not something that is made up in their minds as it can be with humans, especially ones that have not simplified their lives.
 Wild animals don’t have the capacity for making things up that are going to interfere with their jobs of making a living.
 They are programmed to instinctively, keep life simple.
 That’s why they are successful.
 Any wild animal species that is alive and thriving are successful sentient beings that are the guardians of their species.

 All animals are guardians of the earth’s ecosystems.
 Everyone one of them, to a greater or lesser extent, is necessary for keeping the planet alive.
 The only animal that is not necessary is man.